krueger-matt/plant-watering/README.md

   * T-Mobile: phonenumber@tmomail.net

 #### Usage and Features:
+  * Text "Help" to get a list of commands
   * Add a picture of a plant by texting "Add Pic: plant_name"
     * Example: Add Pic: Palm Tree
   * Add a plant by texting "Add Plant: plant_name, schedule_in_days"